Lena Dunham Describes ‘Girls’ Intern Malia Obama as an ‘Angel’

 “We had this very lucky thing that we never expected, which was that people talked about the show all the time, whether they liked it, whether they hated it.
 That’s how you and I met: You were sounding off on this sort of cultural phenomenon that was the show, and we were always pushing ourselves,” she explained.
 “We were never resting on our laurels and kind of always trying to do something new every single week. … I think that we really felt like we had this amazing opportunity to have had five years of constant conversation and engaged audiences on both sides of the aisle, and that we wanted to quit while we were ahead.”

-“I don’t want it to be like the 10th season and we were all like dragging around strollers and nobody cared,” Dunham quipped.
-“It was a story about our 20s, and I started writing it when I was 23, we shot the last season when I was 30.
-That kind of perfectly aligns with that the story of the show is.”
+“I don’t want it to be like the 10th season, and we were all like dragging around strollers, and nobody cared,” Dunham quipped.
+“It was a story about our twenties, and I started writing it when I was 23, we shot the last season when I was 30.
+That kind of perfectly aligns with what the story of the show is.”